 Reflection is everything

-The biggest difference between indoor and outdoor sound is the absence of outdoor reflecting surfaces.
+The biggest difference between indoor and outdoor sound is the absence of outdoor reflecting surfaces, we figured this out when we were got our television installed by TV Installation Katy.
 However that doesn’t mean there are not issues that impact outdoor sound reproduction.
 Here are some of the articles covered points and topics:

 Sound fall off